India Begins Landslide, Flood Clean-up As Deadly Monsoon Rains Ease - UrduPoint

 India Begins Landslide, Flood Clean-up As Deadly Monsoon Rains Ease

+In the worst-hit state of Maharashtra, rescuers halted search operations in the hillside village of Taliye, southeast of Mumbai, where 53 bodies have been recovered.

+Local authorities said efforts to retrieve the bodies of 31 others still missing -- after a massive landslide brought down dozens of homes on Thursday -- would cease, with their Names counted among the dead.

-India's western coast was hit by severe rainstorms over several days, with a quarter of a million people evacuated from their homes in three states and power cut across vast areas.
+India's west coast was hit by severe rainstorms over several days, with a quarter of a million people evacuated from their homes in three states and power cut across vast areas.

 Experts say climate change is increasing the frequency and intensity of the annual deluge -- which is critical to replenishing rivers and groundwater but also causes widespread death and destruction.